Château Laurier: Fairmont Hotels and Resorts 1999–present

 In 1999, it was renamed the Fairmont Château Laurier after Canadian Pacific Hotels bought the American Fairmont hotel chain and changed its name to Fairmont Hotels and Resorts.
 The new look was provided by Wilfrid's on the main level, its big windows giving light and views of the Parliament Buildings, the Rideau Canal locks and the Ottawa River.

 The hotel is just metres away from some of the capital's most important landmarks and state/diplomatic buildings, including Parliament Hill, the Rideau Canal, the National Gallery of Canada, the ByWard Market, the National War Memorial, the U.S. Embassy, and the CF Rideau Centre.
-Given its proximity to these buildings and the fact that it has served as a home and meeting place for many notable political figures over the years, the hotel has often been referred to as "the third chamber of Parliament".
+Given its proximity to these buildings and the fact that it has served as a home and meeting place for many notable political figures over the years, the hotel has often been referred to as "the third chamber of Parliament."

 The hotel was the inspiration for the "Hotel du Canada" at the Canada (Epcot) pavilion in Orlando, Florida.
 In 2000, the Royal Architectural Institute of Canada chose the building as one of the top 500 buildings produced in Canada during the last millennium.
 Coinciding with its 100th anniversary, Fairmont Château Laurier was included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa, held 2–3 June 2012.

-In 2013, Capital Hotel Limited Partnership (an affiliate of Vancouver's Larco Investments Ltd.) purchased the hotel, but retained Fairmont to manage it.
-In September 2016, Larco proposed a major addition to create "long-term stay" suites.
+In 2013, Capital Hotel Limited Partnership (an affiliate of Vancouver's Larco Investments Ltd.) purchased the hotel but retained Fairmont to manage it.
+In September 2016, Larco proposed a significant addition to develop suites for long-term stays.
 The design of the addition differs considerably from that of the original building, and has been met with criticism.
 Ottawa council unanimously voted to download the power to approve the renovation to city staff in June 2018.
-Because of an unprecedented public outcry, there was a motion to revoke Larco's Heritage permit until it submitted a design that would be more in keeping with the original structure.
+Because of an unprecedented public outcry, there was a motion to revoke Larco's Heritage permit until it submitted a design more aligned with the original structure.
 That motion was defeated by Ottawa Council by a vote of 13–10 on July 11, 2019, and the project proceeded.

 Despite initial proceedings, UNESCO has requested that the extension on the hotel be re-assessed, as there are concerns about the integrity of the view of the surrounding canals.

 In 2018, the hotel was the setting of the dramatic web series Chateau Laurier.
 Due to budget constraints, however, the series was actually filmed at the Fairmont Royal York in Toronto.